libsdl-org/SDL/docs/README-migration.md

 You should set the event.common.timestamp field before passing an event to SDL_PushEvent().
 If the timestamp is 0 it will be filled in with SDL_GetTicksNS().

+You should call SDL_CleanupEvent() after handling SDL_EVENT_DROP_FILE, SDL_EVENT_DROP_TEXT, SDL_EVENT_SYSWM, and SDL_EVENT_TEXT_EDITING.
+This cleans up the memory associated with those events, and you no longer have to free the data yourself.

 Mouse events use floating point values for mouse coordinates and relative motion values.
 You can get sub-pixel motion depending on the platform and display scaling.

 The SDL_DISPLAYEVENT_* events have been moved to top level events, and SDL_DISPLAYEVENT has been removed.
 In general, handling this change just means checking for the individual events instead of first checking for SDL_DISPLAYEVENT and then checking for display events.
 You can compare the event >= SDL_EVENT_DISPLAY_FIRST and <= SDL_EVENT_DISPLAY_LAST if you need to see whether it's a display event.